ROGR3/LepikJS/Readme.md

 You can visit LepikJS's [website](https://lepikjs.netlify.app/) for more information.

-LepikJS is available on NPM [LepikJS  ](https://www.npmjs.com/package/lepikjs).
+LepikJS is available on NPM [LepikJS](https://www.npmjs.com/package/lepikjs).
 LepikJS uses [LepikEvents](https://www.npmjs.com/package/lepikevents).
-Definitely try that out!
+Don't forget to try that out!

 > ㅤ
 > #### New Info for v3.0.0+